Table of Contents

 - YOLOv5s: It is the small model in the family with around 7.2 million parameters and is ideal for running inference on the CPU.

-- YOLOv5m: This is the medium-sized model with 21.2 million parameters.
-It is perhaps the best suited model for a lot of datasets and training as it provides a good balance between speed and accuracy.
+- YOLOv5m: This is a medium-sized model with 21.2 million parameters.
+It is perhaps the best-suited model for many datasets and training as it provides a good balance between speed and accuracy.

 - YOLOv5l: It is the large model of the YOLOv5 family with 46.5 million parameters.
 It is ideal for datasets where we need to detect smaller objects.